The Hearts Gone South, but mine stayed in McCarthy Alaska

 |DeLorme Atlas & Gazetteer: Alaska||$$||Check on Amazon|

-We highly recommend The Golden Saloon with great food and an authentic atmosphere, and Alaskan-made draft beers.
+We highly recommend The Golden Saloon with great food, an authentic atmosphere, and Alaskan-made draft beers.

 You should also visit the beautiful hotel Ma Johnson’s Historic Hotel